-Filed by a Party other than the Registrant \square

-Filed by the Registrant \boxtimes

-Chec Preliminary Proxy Statement Confidential, For Use of the Commission Only (as permitted by 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant To § 240.14a-12 LIFECORE BIOMEDICAL, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Pa Fee paid previously with preliminary materials authorized shares of Common Stock.
+Filed by the Registrant ⊠ Filed by a Party other than the Registrant \Box Chec k the appropriate box Preliminary Proxy Statem Confidential, For Use of Definitive Proxy Stateme Definitive Additional Ma Soliciting Material Pursua the Commission Only (as permitted by 14a-6(e)(2)) nt terials LIFECORE BIOMEDICAL, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Pa ⊠ □ 1 1 2 with preliminary materials ble exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11 authorized shares of Common Stock.